 This strangler fig in Bedugul Botanical Garden, Bali, Indonesia, stands alone, after its host tree has died.
 (Photo copyright © by Kaj Halberg)

 As the trunk of the host tree decays, it leaves the fig tree as a hollow cylinder of aerial roots, as in this picture from Ubud, Bali, Indonesia.
 (Photo copyright © by Kaj Halberg)

 In this picture, I am standing inside another hollow cylinder of aerial roots of the species Ficus chirindensis, Chirinda Forest, Zimbabwe.
 (Photo copyright © by Uffe Gjøl Sørensen)

 The dye fig (Ficus tinctoria), also called humped fig, is widely distributed, found in the Indian Subcontinent, southern China, Southeast Asia, Malaysia, Indonesia, northern Australia, and on numerous Pacific islands.
 This species has its name from the traditional usage of the fruits to produce a dye.
 The name tinctoria is Latin, meaning ‘used for dyeing’.

 This huge dye fig, of the subspecies gibbosa, envelops a Khmer ruin at Ta Prohm, Angkor Wat, Cambodia.
-Other pictures of giant trees from these ruins may be seen elsewhere on this website, see Plants: Ancient and giant trees.
+Other pictures of giant trees from these ruins may be studied on the page Plants: Ancient and giant trees.
 (Photo copyright © by Kaj Halberg)